linawebdev-v2/M1PAY-PHP/README.md

 # Introduction

-To support M1Pay Payment Integration in PHP language for MobilityOne
+To support M1Pay Payment Integration in PHP language for MobilityOne.
+The development is using Docker.

 # Requirements
-1- Merchant needs to register to M1Pay first
+1- Register to M1Pay first

+# Process to Setup M1Pay Payment Integration

-2- Upon approval, merchant may obtain the credential such as
+2- After registration and M1 approve, merchant may obtain the credential such as
    - Client ID
    - Client Secret
    - File of private key